 What is it?

-Speedcheck is a web based application where agents/underwriters access easy-to-use software to check the accuracy of jewelry’s appraised values.
+Speedcheck is a web-based application where agents/underwriters access easy-to-use software to check the accuracy of jewelry’s appraised values.
 This software allows agents/underwriting to quickly and efficiently check values based on current market conditions to ensure proper coverage is in place.
-Simply login, create a file number, and enter in the data.
+Simply log in, create a file number, and enter the data.

 The software checks current market conditions on gemstones, diamonds, and precious metals to determine if the appraised value is accurate.
 The software identifies: